drganjoo/CarND-Traffic-Sign-Classifier-Project/README.md

 ##### Weight changes to mu and sigma

-Keeping the original LeNet played around with different mu, sigma, Epochs and batch sizes.
+Keeping the original LeNet, played around with different mu, sigma, Epochs and batch sizes but the validation accuracy did not go up.

-It was interesting to find out that batch graident algorithms do not work that well if the batch size is very high.
+It was interesting to find out that batch gradient algorithms do not work that well if the batch size is very high.
 In this particular case I tried using batch size from 128 to almost equal to all of the input size.
 As I moved higher the validation accuracy kept going down instead of moving up

 ##### Changed to YCbCr instead of RGB